 While being American does increase the risk to your safety in many, many parts of the world, Egypt is not generally one of them.
 They are used to seeing hundreds of thousands of American tourists every year.

-Hope this helps calm your parents - it's nice that they love you so much. almost 8 years ago
+Hope this helps calm your parents - it's nice that they love you so much. about 8 years ago

 Concur totally with Phil.
 I am a New Zealander currently residing in Egypt and life pretty much continues as it was prior to the revolution with the exception of Fridays when I avoid areas where protests are likely to occur.
 In the south of Egypt (Luxor and Aswan) many people rely on tourism so they are still welcoming and there are little or no issues.
 If you are hoping to come in Dec/Jan this is high season as the weather in the south has very pleasant temperatures during the day so I would recommend booking as soon as possible.
 Let the US embassy know you are here when you come and you will recieve any travel advisories they send out.
-All the best. almost 8 years ago
+All the best. about 8 years ago

 A little backshish (sp?) goes a long way.

 That would be a kickback for the tourism police and they are pretty blatant about asking for it.
 They view it as an earned bribe or tip because you look like you can afford it.
-You don't have to pay it, but things might be a little better for you if you do. almost 8 years ago
+You don't have to pay it, but things might be a little better for you if you do. about 8 years ago